 This modulation effect modulates the pitch of the signal.

 With vibrato, the output signal is only from the delay line.
-A basic vibrato signal path, then would look like this:
+A basic vibrato signal path would look like this:

 How does modulating the delay time affect pitch?
-Well, as the delay time is shortened, the waveform is slightly compressed, causing an increase in pitch/frequency.
+As the delay time is shortened, the waveform is slightly compressed, causing an increase in pitch/frequency.
 Conversely, as the delay time is lengthened, the waveform is slightly stretched, causing a decrease in pitch/frequency.

-Because the delay time is modulated by an LFO, we can hear the distinct pitch-altering effect of vibrato.
-The frequency of the LFO determines the rate of the vibrato effect and the amplitude of the LFO determines the amount of pitch shift that will take place.
+Because an LFO modulates the delay time, we can hear the distinct pitch-altering effect of vibrato.
+The frequency of the LFO determines the rate of the vibrato effect, and the amplitude of the LFO determines the amount of pitch-shift that will take place.

 Common vibrato effect controls include: